Watch the Family Out! - Emergency Team threatened by the Relatives of a Psychiatric Patient to be evacuated

 Central Africa, where he served in 2016, at the time of the case, is a potential war zone.
 With a difficult case, we have to decide and prepare the appropriate transportation to a regional hospital (350 km on a bad road).
 We had two possibilities for evacuation: by plane (Cesna 206) or by normal land cruisers.

-THE CASE – In June 2016, we received a call from bush camp for an agitated patient.
-When in our clinic, we found that it was a psychiatric case.
-Then we decided to give him sedation and to prepare for evacuation by plane.
+In June 2016, we received a call from bush camp for an agitated patient.
+When in our clinic, we found that it was a psychiatric patient.
+Then we decided to give him sedation and to prepare for a psychiatric patient evacuation by plane.

 Preparing for evacuation, we learned that his relatives (friend and family) gave him traditional drugs.
 They hide this because we were in a work camp with rules.